Iluvitari/AZ104-Notes/AZ-104 Overview.md

 	- Objects then can be given permissions for connected applications and services.
 - New user/invite user (guest user from gmail, another aad instance etc)
 - wont replicate back to on prem.

-Bulk creation:
+- Bulk creation:
 	- csv template for bulk users.
 	- also powershell can bulk create via script
+- Add users to groups
+	- Give group permission to resource

 ## Groups:
 - Can replicate from on-prem to aad
+-
 Cloud groups:

 - Dynamic groups, automatically added to groups based on some defined attributes